-Advocating to State Government bodies will continue to be important role for Vincent as we continually strive to influence outcomes that are beyond our control.
+Advocating to State Government bodies will continue to be important role for the City as we continually strive to influence outcomes that are beyond our control.

-Vincent plays a critical role in attracting and retaining businesses and industries within areas.
+The City plays a critical role in attracting and retaining businesses and industries within areas.
 By offering incentives that benefit the community, there is opportunity to create well-designed and thriving places that meet the needs of its current and future residents, business owners and visitors.